-If you’re seeking a mid-range pellet stove that is fairly priced, the NextStep 20,472 BTU model is for you.
-On the other hand, if you’re looking for a simple option in a pellet stove, you might find yourself overwhelmed with the tech features included with this unit.
+If you’re seeking a mid-range appliance that is fairly priced, the NextStep 20,472 BTU model is for you.
+On the other hand, if you’re looking for a simple option in a stove, you might find yourself overwhelmed with the tech features included with this unit.

 Much like the 20,472 BTU unit, the NextStep 40,944 BTU pellet stove offers a modern twist on an old technology.